 Causes of arthritis

 Arthritis in the spine can develop as the disc degenerates and loses water content.
 In children and young adults, discs have high water content.
 So as we get older, our discs start to dehydrate and weaken.
-This condition causes settling, or collapse, of the disc spaces and decrease of the disc space height.
-Therefore as the facet joints (smaller joints at the back of the spine) experience increased pressure they start to degenerate.
-As a result arthritis develops, the cartilage that covers and protects the joints wears away.
+This condition causes settling, or collapse, of the disc spaces, and decrease of the disc space height.
+Therefore as the facet joints (smaller joints at the back of the spine), experience increased pressure they start to degenerate.
+As result arthritis develops, the cartilage that covers and protects the joints wears away.
 So, when the cartilage wears away completely, it results in bone rubbing on bone.
 To make up for this, your body may respond by forming new bone in your facet joints to help support the vertebrae.
 Eventually, this bone overgrowth – called spurs – may narrow the canal for the nerves to exit the spine (stenosis).

 Risk factors for arthritis